Table of Contents

 Storyboards are a great way to keep agile user stories from mimicking the dull, context-free requirements definitions they were meant to replace.
 They help avoid myopia, making sure you’ve thought through the whole story.
 They’re also a great way to engage your audience.

-Storyboarding User Acquisition (Growth Hacking)
+Storyboarding the Customer Journey (Growth Hacking)

 My favorite framework for thinking about the customer lifecycle is “AIDA” (attention, interest, desire, action).
 I also like to add an “OR” (onboarding, retention) since these are so important to many of the products I deal with today.
 Fun fact: this framework is ancient by the standards of today’s business press- it was introduced by marketers in the 19th century (yes, the 1800’s).